pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Telemetry

-There are only 2 protocols so far supporting telemetry: Hubsan and Frsky.
+There are 3 protocols supporting telemetry: Hubsan, FrSky and FrSkyX.

 Hubsan displays the battery voltage and TX RSSI.

-FRSky displays full telemetry (A0, A1, RX RSSI, TX RSSI and Hub).
+FrSky displays full telemetry (A0, A1, RX RSSI, TX RSSI and Hub).

+FrSkyX displays basic telemetry (A1, A2 and RX RSSI).

 ### If used in PPM mode